anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 - Conformance and verification
   - **Conformance programs**: These define the requirements for verification and validation programs for both the cloud infrastructure and workloads.
-  - **Test framework**: Provide test suites to allow conformance, certification, and verification of workloads and cloud infrastructure against the defined set of profiles.
+  - **Test framework**: Provides test suites to allow conformance of cloud infrastructure and workloads.

 <a name="1.3"></a>
 ## 1.3 Principles